raptor-ethz/raptor/README.md

 Message and service definitions must be placed in directories called msg and srv respectively.

+IMPORTANT: Naming convention for messages and services: CamelCased

 ### Services
-Define request and response variables in a my_service.srv file (placed in the srv directory) using the following structure:
+Define request and response variables in a MyService.srv file (placed in the srv directory) using the following structure:
 ```srv
 int64 request_variable
 ---